Why Ralph Lauren Being Knighted Is So Special

-According to a company press release, “the UK honors system recognizes exceptional achievement and service to the nation and includes non-British nationals who receive honorary awards for their important contribution to British interests.”
+According to a company press release, “the UK honours system recognizes exceptional achievement and service to the nation and includes non-British nationals who receive honourary awards for their important contribution to British interests.”
 The Most Excellent Order of the British Empire was founded in 1917.

 Advertisement